Australia shares rise on higher commodity prices; NZ flat

-June 28 Australian shares recouped early losses to trade higher on Wednesday with miners among the biggest gainers following a rise in commodity prices.
+June 28 (Reuters) - Australian shares recouped early losses to trade higher on Wednesday with miners among the biggest gainers following a rise in commodity prices.

 The S&P/ASX 200 index was up 0.3 percent or 19.7 points to 5,733.90 at 0321 GMT.
 The benchmark has risen 0.2 percent this month.